stackbill/docs/docs/Network/Security-Group-Firewall.md

 ---

-- The purpose of security groups in StackBill CMP is to isolate traffic to virtual machines.
+- The purpose of **Security groups in StackBill CMP** is to isolate traffic to virtual machines.

 - Security groups are groups of virtual machines that filter their traffic based on ingress and egress rules.